kobostone/Huawei-Switch-Command-Note/README.md

 ## Find out the connected devices to a Huawei switch

 #view the LLDP neighbors of the switch.
-This will show you information about neighboring devices that support the LLDP protocol,
+This will show you information about neighboring devices that support the LLDP protocol

 display lldp neighbor
 display lldp neighbor brief
 display lldp neighbor interface XGigabitEthernet 2/2/4

+[HUAWEI] display lldp local interface Gigabitethernet 0/0/1
+Error: The LLDP is not enabled on this port.
+<HUAWEI> system-view
+[HUAWEI] lldp enable

+<HUAWEI> system-view
+[HUAWEI] interface gigabitethernet 0/0/1 [Quidway-GigabitEthernet1/0/1] lldp enable
+Info: The LLDP is enabled on the port successfully.

 and
  "display mac-address"